-I have been with DANY for 19 years.
-Even the most non-mathematically-inclined reader will realize that this means that I did some other things first: I spent a year clerking for a magistrate judge in the federal court, and then I spent 21⁄2 years in the Litigation department at Willkie Farr & Gallagher (where I had worked the summer after second year).
-By working in four different bureaus at the Manhattan District Attorney's Office, it is as though I have had four very different jobs.
+After law school, I spent a year clerking for a magistrate judge in the federal court, and then 2 1⁄2 years in the Litigation department at Willkie Farr & Gallagher (where I had worked the summer after second year), before returning to DANY as a lateral hire.
+The availability of lateral hire positions has varied over the years, and changes with budget and administration concerns.
+By working in four different bureaus at the Manhattan District Attorney's Office, it was as though I had four very different jobs.

-Coming to DANY as a mid-year lateral, I did not follow the usual path of a rookie-intensive training and orientation followed by writing up and handling misdemeanor cases.
+Coming to DANY as a mid-year lateral, I did not follow the usual path of a rookie: intensive training and orientation followed by writing up and handling misdemeanor cases.
 Instead, I started in the Career Criminal Program, a bureau that is now essentially dissolved.
-At the time, CCP was referred cases from the since-dissolved Career Criminal Squad of the NYPD Detective Bureau, whose mission was to gather supporting evidence to strengthen the prosecution of recidivists.
+At the time, CCP was referred cases from a Career Criminal Squad of the NYPD Detective Bureau, whose mission was to gather supporting evidence to strengthen the prosecution of recidivists.
 I spent three years there, trying pickpockets, robbers and burglars.
 Almost every case I had was one that I handled from the moment of learning that the police had an arrest-or even just a suspect who needed to be put into a lineup-through to sentencing.
 That "vertical" assignment of cases, which is the paradigm throughout DANY, provided an invaluable education in how to assemble a case.
 There's nothing like discovering in the middle of a trial that you don't know a fact or have a piece of evidence to teach you what you should have asked at the first interview.